AdobeDocs/experience-platform.en/help/rtcdp/destinations/email-marketing-api.md

 *   [[!DNL Catalog Service]](../../catalog/home.md): [!DNL Catalog] is the system of record for data location and lineage within [!DNL Experience Platform].
 *   [[!DNL Sandboxes]](../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

-The following sections provide additional information that you will need to know in order to activate data to email marketing destinations in Real-time CDP.
+The following sections provide additional information that you will need to know in order to activate data to email marketing destinations in Adobe Real-time CDP.

 ### Gather required credentials